librenms/librenms/doc/Extensions/Distributed-Poller.md

 The MySQL server should be contactable from this layer on port 3306 unless it's changed.

 ####Database Server
-MySQL - At the moment this is the only databse server that is supported, work is being done to ensure MySQL Strict mode is also supported but this should be considered to be incomplete still.
+MySQL - At the moment this is the only database server that is supported, work is being done to ensure MySQL Strict mode is also supported but this should be considered to be incomplete still.

 The pollers, web and API layers should all be able to access the database server directly.
 It would be possible to configure MySQL multi master but that is outside the scope of this document.